maxzheng/great-life-guide/README.md

    rejuvenate so everything can function at 100% at all times.

-3. **Aim at one target at a time.** There must be a target (e.g. task, goal, mission) at any time as it provides the direction for what you want to do so you don't wander around aimlessly.
+3. **Aim at one target at a time.** There must be a target (e.g. task, goal, mission) at any time as it provides the direction for what you want to do to avoid wander around aimlessly.
 Prioritize targets based on value to get the most out of limited time, and then focus on only one at a time to avoid overloading and context switching, therefore increasing efficiency.
 If we do just that, everything actually gets done faster with higher quality.